 Waiter Please Bring me my Blatz

 There will never be a completely satisfactory definition of “American cooking”.
-I use this term for convenience but Canadian cooking is pretty much the same.
+The same applies for Canadian cooking, or maybe any country’s.

-Cooking changes with the times, of course.
-In turn the times are shaped by many things: growth of certain ethnic groups or their rising prestige; concepts such as “clean” or green eating; new food technologies; and other factors not always easy to delineate much less forecast.
+Cooking changes with the times.
+In turn the times are shaped by many things: the rise of certain ethnic groups, or their rising prestige; new concepts such as “clean” or green eating; new food technologies; and other factors not always easy to delineate.

 (New Yorker magazine three years ago contained a provocative cover story,“The End of Food”.
 It profiled a young San Francisco-based entrepreneur and his product Soylent.
 Inspired by lifehacking and other ideas prevalent in Silicon Valley he developed a “meal replacement”, a kind of paste designed to store well and deliver all essential nutrients.

 Soylent was designed as cost-effective feeding for those who work almost non-stop, who don’t have time to shop or cook, or much extra money: a kind of converse of the market-shopping and slow food notions popular for the last 20 years.
 An interesting idea but I don’t think it’s time has come, at least nationally).

 Still, American cooking is easier to recognize than to describe intellectually: you know it when you see it, at least in different periods over the last 100 years.